SuddenH4X/awesome-app-rating/README.md

 - Don't show the dialog immediately after install
 - Don't set the rating threshold to 5
 - Show the `Never` button so the user can decide whether or not to rate your app
+- Use the methods `openPlayStoreListing()` and `openMailFeedback()` in your app settings to give the user the ability of unprompted feedback
 - Don't use `AppRating.reset(this)` in your production app

 ## License